tm-blount/tb1224/README.md

 ## 2. Error-Handling

-Currently, if a Tool does not exist but is queried for, an exception will be thrown.
-How that would be handled depends a bit on the specs, but it would probably start with a custom Exception.
-Whether that Exception is then passed up as-is for FE to handle or transformed into a JSON message depends on the specs.
+Originally, if a tool could not be found, an exception was thrown, which didn't look very good on console.
+Exactly how the exception would be handled depends a bit on the business logic, so I took some liberties.
+It could definitely be handled a little more gracefully (I would most likely move validation down a layer if I hadn't run out of time) but will do for a demo.

+Messaging for validation and not-found tools could be better but at least the error output will show up cleanly on Swagger, webpage, etc.

+Null-safety was also a consideration for the rent agreement service when a tool couldn't be found.

 ## 3. Scalability